Kong/docs.konghq.com/app/_hub/kong-inc/http-log/index.md

 * `request` contains properties about the request sent by the client.
 * `response` contains properties about the response sent to the client.
-* `tries` contains the list of tries and retries (successes and failures) made by the load balancer for this request.
+* `tries` contains the list of tries and retries (successes and failures) made by the load balancer for the request.
 * `route` contains Kong properties about the specific Route requested.
 * `service` contains Kong properties about the Service associated with the requested Route.
-* `authenticated_entity` contains Kong properties about the authenticated credential (if an authentication plugin has been enabled).
+* `authenticated_entity` contains Kong properties about the authenticated credential if an authentication plugin has been enabled.
 * `workspaces` contains Kong properties of the Workspaces associated with the requested Route. **Only in Kong Enterprise version >= 0.34**.
-* `consumer` contains the authenticated Consumer (if an authentication plugin has been enabled).
+* `consumer` contains the authenticated Consumer if an authentication plugin has been enabled.
 * `latencies` contains some data about the latencies involved:
   * `proxy` is the time it took for the final service to process the request.
   * `kong` is the internal Kong latency that it took to run all the plugins.